 This Year’s Topics

 Most of the information in these articles has never been reported by any other Austin publication.
-The new edition also includes an introduction to Austin’s climate protection program, and updated or rewritten sections on recycling, green building, clean energy, regional parks, environmental groups, locally grown food, and water conservation.
+The new edition also includes a short section on the Edwards Aquifer by the Save Barton Creek Association, and updated or new sections on clean energy, green building, locally grown food, recycling, and the region’s environmental groups.

 About the Editor